mrakgr/Trading-Journal/journal_2025.md

 2pm.
 Back when I was active, I used to read the TraderFeed blog daily.
 Brett Steenbarger's posts were a fun read.
 The post that stick out in my memory is where he chastised a daytrader for not doing research about how the market acts during the open, and instead doing the research only wanting just some cheap psychological cool-aid.
 The reason that sticks out is because I was guilty of that same error and yet decided not to go out of my way and fix it.

 261/484.
 He's been mentioned a few time in the book like on this page.

+2:30pm.
+264/484.
+I don't trust myself at all.
+A giveback rule wouldn't be a bad idea for me.
+In fact, it's not voluntary at their firm.

+2:40pm.
+Beach time.